michiganrobotics/mbot/docs/troubleshooting/index.md

 * [My robot is not driving](#my-robot-is-not-driving)
 * [My robot is driving crooked](#my-robot-is-driving-crooked)
 * [I can't flash the MBot Control Board](#i-cant-flash-the-mbot-control-board)
+* [My MBot Control Board keeps disconnecting](#my-mbot-control-board-keeps-disconnecting) (you periodically lose the ability to drive the robot or lose access to odometry)
 * [My robot won't connect to WiFi](#my-robot-wont-connect-to-wifi)
 * [Mapping isn't working](#mapping-isnt-working)